zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 # Assets API

-The Assets API allows a user to create, read, update, and delete assets.
+The Assets API allows you to create, read, update, and delete assets.

 See Access Control API, Asset Centric API, and Assets Search API for additional details.

 The asset feature in OCS supports the HTTP entity tag (ETag) and If-Match for conditional requests.
-When a GET call is performed, the HTTP response header will contain an Etag which tells the user what version of the asset resource was retrieved.
+When a `GET` call is performed, the HTTP response header will include an Etag which indicates what version of the asset resource will be retrieved.

 Example: This is version 7 of this particular asset.
 ```
 Etag : "7"
 ```

-If the user wants to edit or delete this particular asset, specify If-Match in the HTTP request header when calling DELETE or PUT:
+If you want to edit or delete this particular asset, specify If-Match in the HTTP request header when calling DELETE or PUT:

 Example: Modify or delete only if the current asset version matches version 7.
 Do not perform this operation otherwise.
 If this condition fails, a 412 wil be returned.
 ```
 If-Match : "7"
 ```

-Note that If-Match is optional and if the user wants to delete or modify an asset to what is specified in the request body regardless of version, do not specify an If-Match.
+Note that If-Match is optional and if you want to delete or modify an asset to what is specified in the request body regardless of version, do not specify an If-Match.

 ## `Get Asset by Id`
 Returns the specified asset along with the version Etag in the HTTP response header.